XNSIO/java-perf/README.md

 When we create new instance in the loop, I don't understand why [StreamDataMapper](src/com/xnsio/perf/StreamDataMapper.java) is taking 30x more memory?

+Also, I'm not sure why [Loop with if-else](src/com/xnsio/perf/PrimitiveDataMapper.java) is performing so badly.
+Why is the compiler not optimising it?

-Also notice, how [NonLambdaStreamDataMapper](src/com/xnsio/perf/NonLambdaStreamDataMapper.java) performs better than [Stream with Lambdas](src/com/xnsio/perf/StreamDataMapper.java)
+Important: Notice, how [NonLambdaStreamDataMapper](src/com/xnsio/perf/NonLambdaStreamDataMapper.java) performs better than [Stream with Lambdas](src/com/xnsio/perf/StreamDataMapper.java)

-As expected, [PrimitiveDataMapper](src/com/xnsio/perf/PrimitiveDataMapper.java) is performing the worst.
+As expected, [ParallelStreamDataMapper](src/com/xnsio/perf/ParallelStreamDataMapper.java) is performing the worst.
 The overheads of spanning a thread is not worth when we are performing a trivial operation inside the parallel stream.

 Below is the stats from one of the runs